 Think about the last time you went to the supermarket.
 Whether you were buying apples, cereal, or milk, you probably had a good idea of how much each would cost.
 That’s because grocery stores rely on the cost-plus pricing model as well.
 A Honey Crisp apple will be more expensive than a Red Delicious because the Honey Crisp was more expensive to buy.

-Grocery stores also buy products in bulk, so it’s likely that they rely on a procurement company that follows the same model as our manufacturing example.
+Grocery stores also buy products in bulk, so it’s likely that they rely on a procurement company that follows the same pricing decision model as our manufacturing example.

 Pros and cons of cost-plus pricing

 While it might be attractive to start out with a simple and easy-to-use model, doing so can hurt your company over time if it isn’t a good fit for your unique needs.
 It’s important to understand the benefits of this model, as well as the potential pitfalls before moving forward.